-The catalog at Keeley Electronics has a little something for everyone looking for a pedal.
+The catalogue at Keeley Electronics has a little something for everyone looking for a pedal.
 It also boasts some intriguing designs with extra functionality for those of us who want to experiment with our sound/

 Here are a few Keeley Electronics pedals worth checking out:

 Wampler is a sort of purist company when it comes to the term “boutique”.
 Each and every Wampler pedal is designed primarily by Brian Wampler, the company founder.
-The Wampler team is small and the entire production process is very hands on.
+The Wampler team is small, and the entire production process is very hands-on.

 Each new Wampler pedal design is tested heavily before it's ever finalized and sent into production.
 Wampler prides itself on building with the best components possible to ensure its pedals withstand a lifetime of hard use on the road and in the studio.